oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 SecondPipeInstance::write(out_beat);
 ```

-### Read and Write APIs

-The read and write APIs are the same as for all pipes.
-See the [Component Interfaces Comparison](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL_FPGA/Tutorials/Features/ip_authoring_interfaces/component_interfaces_comparison) Tutorial for more information.
+### Pipe API

+Pipes expose read and write interfaces that allow a single element to be read or written in FIFO order to the pipe.

+See the [Host Pipes](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL_FPGA/Tutorials/Features/experimental/hostpipes) code sample for more details on the read and write APIs.

 ## Build the `Streaming Data Interfaces` Tutorial